Raccoons: Profile and Information

 Name Origin

-The name raccoon stemmed from the Algonquin word aroughcoune, which means “he scratches with his hands.”
-By the 1700s, it was noticed that the “a” of aroughcoune was eliminated to create the present-day word “raccoon.”
+Raccoon originated from the Algonquin word roughhouse, which means “he scratches with his hands.”
+By the 1700s, it was noticed that the “a” of roughhouse was eliminated to create the present-day word “raccoon.”

-Raccoon populations live in a variety of places; hence they can be found in habitats ranging from wetlands to woods and rural to urban environments.
+Raccoon populations live in various places; hence, they can be found in habitats ranging from wetlands to woods and rural to urban environments.
 Raccoons are commonly found along wooded streams.

-Raccoons take hygiene seriously when it comes to food as they will often “wash” their food if they are close to water; The species name lotor means “washer.”
+Raccoons take hygiene seriously regarding food, as they often “wash” their food if they are close to water.
+The species name locator means “washer.”

-However, whenever you see a raccoon washing it’s food, it really isn’t washing the food in the real sense of it, but it is instead kneading and tearing it to eliminate offensive matter.
+However, whenever you see a raccoon washing its food, it isn’t washing the food in the real sense, but it is kneading and tearing it to eliminate offensive matter.

-Raccoons are a very skilled animal as they are very good climbers and swimmers and use both skills to obtain whatever food they can get.
+Raccoons are very skilled animals as they are very good climbers and swimmers and use both skills to obtain whatever food they can get.

-Raccoons can be found swimming in small streams as they search for aquatic food sources, such as frogs, crayfish, worms, clams, fish, and turtles.
+Raccoons can swim in small streams, searching for aquatic food sources, such as frogs, crayfish, worms, clams, fish, and turtles.

 They also feed on acorns and whatever nuts they can find around their habitat.

-Raccoons can turn their hind feet to an incredible 180 degrees, and this enables them to climb up and down trees of any size both backward or forward.
+Raccoons can turn their hind feet to an incredible 180 degrees, enabling them to climb up and down trees of any size, backward or forward.

-Raccoons are not amongst the many natural hibernators, however, they may appear so when in extremely cold weather.
+Raccoons are not among the many natural hibernators.
+However, they may appear so when in extremely cold weather.

-They can sleep for as long as one month; however, their body temperatures or heart rates do not lower as dramatically as other mammals hibernators.
+They can sleep for as long as one month; however, their body temperatures or heart rates do not lower as dramatically as other mammal hibernators.

 Individuals are active during warm winter weather and forage occasionally.

-However, raccoons can stay without food during the winter, majorly because they store almost one-third of their body weight as fat, and that enables them to survive for long periods without food.
+However, raccoons can stay without food during the winter, majorly because they store almost one-third of their body weight as fat, enabling them to survive for long periods without food.

-For the most of the year, raccoons are sedentary.
-However, when it is mating seasons, male raccoons will travel several miles in search of a mating partner.
+For most of the year, raccoons are sedentary.
+However, male raccoons will travel several miles searching for a mating partner when it is mating season.

-The weight of a newborn raccoon is around 2 ounces (60 grams), and they do not open their eyes until after three weeks.
+A newborn raccoon weighs around 2 ounces (60 grams), and they do not open their eyes until after three weeks.

-After 7 to 8 weeks, young raccoons are smart enough to climb throughout the den and, by the time August comes to an end, the litter is weaned, and the baby raccoons are independent.
+After 7 to 8 weeks, young raccoons are smart enough to climb throughout the den, and by the time August ends, the litter is weaned, and the baby raccoons are independent.

 Vocalizations

-Common raccoons use a wide range of vocalizations, including whimpers, purrs, snarls, hisses, growls, screams, and whinnies.
+Common raccoons use vocalizations, including whimpers, purrs, snarls, hisses, and screams and whinnies.

-The meet gets more intense as the fur on the back of their neck stands straight in alarm.
-However, despite this tension between the two strangers, most of the encounters end without a physical fight.
+The meet gets more intense as the fur on their neck stands straight in alarm.
+However, despite this tension between the two strangers, most encounters end without a physical fight.

 Management

 Raccoons have specific hunting and trapping seasons for their fur in New Hampshire.
-The seasons run for six months from September to March, and hunting can be carried out at night, unlike a bunch of other little furbearers and bigger mammals.
+The seasons run for six months, from September to March, and hunting can be carried out at night, unlike other little furbearers and bigger mammals.

-In the wild, the most common raccoon predators include fishers, foxes, and bobcats.
-However, asides diseases which can also kill raccoons in the wild, the majority of raccoon deaths, especially in urban settlements, occur from automobile collisions or accidents.
+The most common raccoon predators in the wild include fishers, foxes, and bobcats.
+However, aside from diseases that can also kill raccoons in the wild, most raccoon deaths, especially in urban settlements, occur from automobile collisions or accidents.

 Pregnant raccoons sometimes go into buildings to give birth to their babies in April.
-They often lookout for a house with a fireplace and chimney where they can comfortably give birth.
+They often look for a house with a fireplace and chimney where they can comfortably give birth.

 Homeowners are advised to have a secure lid or covering on each chimney to keep would-be raccoon moms out of their houses.
-Raccoons are indeed a primary carrier of rabies in the United States; about 50% of all reported cases of rabies involve infected raccoons.
+Raccoons are a primary carrier of rabies in the United States; about 50% of all reported rabies cases involve infected raccoons.

 Note that rabies is considered a severe viral disease that leads to death if it is left untreated.
 Animals Infected with rabies can either be fearless and lethargic or agitated and aggressive.

-A sign of a possible rabbis infection maybe finding a nocturnal animal, such as the raccoon, wandering with confidence in the daytime.
+A sign of a possible rabbis infection may be finding a nocturnal animal, such as the raccoon, wandering confidently in the daytime.

 If you suspect that a possibly rabid animal has bitten you, make sure to seek medical assistance immediately, as there is no known cure once symptoms arise.

-If you know about raccoon and will be generous to share with us, do so the comments section provided below.
+If you know about raccoons and would be generous to share with us, do so in the comments section below.

 Leave a Reply